tkmharris/tkmharris.github.io/books.md

 6. **The Talented Mr Ripley**, Patricia Highsmith.
 Even before his murderous turn, Ripley is a fantastic portrait of insecurity.

+7. **Winter**, Ali Smith. &#126;
+The second volume in Smith's ongoing state of the nation project.
+Effective, but relies on the same tropes as earlier Smith books.

+8. **Seven Brief Lessons on Physics**, Carlo Rovelli.
+I can see why it's popular, but that's rather little content.

+9. **Autumn**, Ali Smith.
+Skippingback to Smith's first volume.
+Much less engaging for me.

 ### <a name="2018"></a>2018